anaston/cca_pls_toolkit/documentation/docs/mfiles/example_simulation.md

 ###  Statistical inference
 Finally, we need to define how the statistical inference is performed.
-For quicker results, we wet the number of permutations to 100, however, we recommend using at least 1000 permutations in general.
+For quicker results, we set the number of permutations to 100, however, we recommend using at least 1000 permutations in general.

 ```matlab